jbrinkw/luna_ext_coachbyte/readme.md

 ## Requirements

 This extension requires a PostgreSQL database.
-Set the `DATABASE_URL` environment variable in your `.env` file:
+Set the following environment variables in your `.env` file:

 ```
-DATABASE_URL=postgresql://user:password@host:port/database
+DB_HOST=
+DB_PORT=
+DB_NAME=
+DB_USER=
+DB_PASSWORD=
 ```

+**Note:** All five environment variables are required.
+The database tables will be automatically created when the backend service starts.

 ## Components